JamesUGB/tapway/README.md

     - One-tap emergency request with location sharing

-    - Real-time GPS for accurate location data
+    - Pinpoint GPS for accurate location data

     - Login for users and emergency services